-The Daviess County Sheriff's Department participates in a relatively new policing concept; Community Oriented Policing.
-It is NOT a program, but a style and philosophy of police service delivery, designed to accomplish a law enforcement mission.
+The Daviess County Sheriff's Office continues to participate in a policing concept called: Community Oriented Policing.
+It is NOT a program, but a style and philosophy of police service delivery designed to accomplish a law enforcement mission.
 Community Oriented Policing (COPS) allows the community and law enforcement agencies to work closely together to enhance crime control.

-My goal as your Sheriff is to develop a well trained, efficient, and professional law enforcement office which continuously strives to provide outstanding service to the citizens of Daviess County and the Commonwealth of Kentucky.
-In pursuit of this goal, I have attempted to build an organization with outstanding individuals who evince high moral integrity and the motivation to work with pride to accomplish this mission.
+My goal as your Sheriff has been to develop a well trained, efficient, and professional law enforcement office, which continuously strives to provide outstanding service to the citizens of Daviess County and the Commonwealth of Kentucky.
+In pursuit of this goal, I have attempted to build an organization comprised of outstanding individuals who demonstrate high moral integrity and the motivation to work with pride to accomplish our mission.
 Working together, we are committed to making a positive difference in our community.

-Sheriff Cain is an adjunct instructor at the Owensboro Community College where he teaches Criminal Investigation, Criminal Procedure, and other selected topics in law enforcement.
+Sheriff Cain is an adjunct instructor at the Owensboro Community and Technical College where he teaches Criminal Investigation, Criminal Procedure, and other selected topics in law enforcement.
 He also chairs the institution’s Advisory Committee for the Law Enforcement curriculum.
 He lectures extensively nationally and has published numerous articles concerning the escalation of methamphetamine use and its impact on law enforcement and the community.
-He has served since 2001 on the Kentucky Law Enforcement Council, an entity responsible for the certification for all law enforcement training in Kentucky.
-He was elected chairman of the council in 2008 and currently serves in that capacity.

 Sheriff Cain is a past President of the Kentucky Sheriffs’ Association (2004 and 2008) and was also recognized as the Association’s 2003 “Sheriff of the Year.”
-He is also a member of the National Sheriffs’ Association where he is active on both the Narcotics Enforcement (Chairman) and Domestic Violence committees.
+He is also a member of the National Sheriffs’ Association where he is active on the Narcotics Enforcement (Chairman), Global Policing Affairs and Domestic Violence committees.
 He was honored in January 2007 with an appointment to the NSA’s Board of Directors, and subsequently elected to a permanent position on the Board in July 2007 at the Association’s Conference in Salt Lake City, Utah.
-He recently was elected to the Executive Committee of the National Sheriff’s Association and continues to serve in that capacity.
+He was recently elected to the Executive Committee of the National Sheriff’s Association and continues to serve in that capacity.